dagger/dagger/DEMO.md

 ## 0. Setup

 1. Ensure `dagger-buildkitd` is running (quickly invoke dagger if needed)
+2. Build `cloak` and make sure it's in your PATH
+   - `go build ./cmd/cloak`
+   - `ln -sf "$(pwd)/cloak" /usr/local/bin`
-1. Ensure that packages are already cached so that you don't have to wait a long time at the first command for various yarn packages to download
+3. Ensure that packages are already cached so that you don't have to wait a long time at the first command for various yarn packages to download
    - TODO: add a command for doing this (`cloak import -c dagger.yaml`?)
-1. Export `NETLIFY_AUTH_TOKEN` env
+4. Export `NETLIFY_AUTH_TOKEN` env

 ## 1. Background